-HMRC are currently writing to claimants with nil awards to advise them that HMRC will not renew their tax credit claim for 2019/20 unless the claimant contacted HMRC by 31 March 2019 to say they did not want to withdraw from the system and wanted their claim to be renewed.
+HMRC wrote to claimants with nil awards in January and February 2020 to advise them that HMRC will not renew their tax credit claim for 2020/21 unless the claimant contacted HMRC by 31 March 2020 to say they did not want to withdraw from the system and wanted their claim to be renewed.
 It is likely a similar exercise will be used in 2020.
 This is in preparation for further work ahead of the migration of tax credit claimants to UC.
-Anyone who receives a letter should consider carefully whether they want to stay in the system, because if they do no contact HMRC, their claim will not be renewed and they are unlikely (unless an exception applies) to be able to make a new tax credit claim in the future now that UC has rolled out across the UK.
+Anyone who received a letter should have considered carefully whether they wanted to stay in the system, because if they did not contact HMRC by 31 March 2020, their claim will not be renewed and they are unlikely (unless an exception applies) to be able to make a new tax credit claim in the future now that UC has rolled out across the UK.

 You can find out more about this exercise in our renewals section.